wp-plugins/sgr-nextpage-titles/readme.txt

 = Forget about the old `&lt;!--nextpage--&gt;` =
 The old WordPress code is not useful anymore.
 Even if you will not indicate a title for your `[nextpage]` code, sGR Nextpage Titles will use a default title in the form "Page #".

+= Customize it as you want =
+Multipage plugin comes with a minimal css in order to make it simplest the user customization.
+You can create a new multipage.css file and put in the theme folder /css/ in order to use your own CSS.
+It's important to not change the file provided with the plugin because at the first following update it will be lost.
+The second options is to modify the Multipage Plugin CSS in your own theme CSS, overriding the standard classes.

 = Make we know you care =
 Please make we know you care about sGR Nextpage Titles plugin development rating it (5 stars).